RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 ###Metric Cacheing

 Some calculations are expensive, such as the `DensityFitMetric`.
-In order to reduce run time during a complex protocol, [[SimpleMetricFilter]] and [[SimpleMetricFeatures]] can use cached data.
+In order to reduce run time during a complex protocol, [[SimpleMetricFilter]],  [[SimpleMetricFeatures]], and the [[ResidueSummaryMetric]] can use cached data.
 During the `RunSimpleMetrics` application, ALL data is stored within the pose and this can be used for filters and features using the `use_cached_data` option.
 If a prefix/suffix was used during `RunSimpleMetrics`, this is needed here as well as the options `cache_prefix` and `cache_suffix`.
 Any pose-length changes are accounted for automatically using Vikram Mulligan's excellent reference pose functionality.

 Ex: